The data explosion

 Our consultants support you from the first analysis of the problem to the final implementation.
 They provide independent advice on, among other things:

 - the exact design of your data storage system

 - how to organise your data infrastructure

-- how to make optimal use of our calculation and storage facilities
+- how to make optimal use of our compute, data and storage facilities

 Depending on the size and complexity of your question, you will receive a customised proposal.
-We offer you many options in the field of Big Data Services.
-This includes education and training, but also advice about architecture and the use of technology.
 For more information, please contact our consultancy service.

 Long-term storage of research data

-The Grid, the HPC Cloud and Data Ingest are all connected to the central archive of SURFsara.
+The Grid, the HPC Cloud and Data Ingest are all connected to the central archive of SURF.
 This archive offers you extensive options for storing your research data.
-In addition, you can also use the PID (Persistent Identifiers) service on data that is stored on SURFsara storage services, such as Data Archive.
+You can use the PID service on data that is stored on SURF storage services.
 Do you want to store your data securely over long periods?
 Then make use of our Data Archive service.

 This is an optional SURF service.